sandalle/minecraft_bigreactor_control/README.md

 	- First found monitor (appears to be last connected monitor) is used to display status of all found devices (if more than one valid monitor is found)
 	- Display monitor number i top left of each monitor as "M#" to help find which monitor is which.
 	- Enabling debug will use the last monitor found, if more than one, to print out debug info (also written to file)
+	- Only clear monitors when we're about to use them (e.g. turbine monitors no longer clear, then wait for all reactors to update)
+	- Fix getDeviceStoredEnergyBufferPercent(), was off by a decimal place
+	- Just use first Control Rod level for entire reactor, they are no longer treated individually in BR 0.3

 - 0.3.1
 	- Add fuel consumption per tick to display